This barley salad with roasted vegetables is the perfect grain salad for a picnic, potluck, or a healthy lunch.

 - 2 tablespoons extra virgin olive oil + 1 to cook the baked veggies

 - salt and pepper to taste

 - Bring a pot of water to a boil, season with 1 scant tablespoon of coarse sea salt.
 Add barley, reduce heat to a low and let simmer.
 Stir occasionally until chewy and tender, as instructed on the package (about 45 minutes).

 - While the barley cooks, roast the veggies in the oven.
 Cut the vegetables into slices, season them with olive oil, salt, pepper, and rosemary.
 Bake the for 30 minutes at 430°F (220°C).
 See our roasted veggie recipe linked in the notes below for full instructions.

 - When the barley is cooked al dente, drain it and place it in a cold bowl.
 Squeeze the juice of one lemon onto the barley (avoid lemon seeds).

 - Add the extra virgin olive oil and stir with a spoon until well combined.

 - When the vegetables are baked, cut them into dice.

 - Then add them to the bowl with the barley

-- Add the basil leaves.
+- Add the basil leaves and parsley.
 Then mix well, taste, and adjust for salt, pepper and lemon and serve.